-Pension Wise is a free, impartial service offered by the Government to provide guidance, once you reach age 50, to help you understand your defined contribution pension options (eg AVCs).
-You can find out more at www.pensionwise.gov.uk or by calling 0800 138 3944 to book a phone or face-to-face appointment.
+Pension Wise is a free, impartial service offered by the Government.
+If you are over 50, Pension Wise can help you understand your defined contribution pension options (eg AVCs).
+You can find out more by visiting the Pension Wise page of the Government's MoneyHelper website, or by calling 0800 138 3944 to book a phone or face-to-face appointment.